 Footgolf Birthday Parties

 A 2.5 hour exciting outdoor, active party for kids 8-16 years old.
-Footgolf is an lively newer sport that combines soccer + golf.
+Footgolf is a newer sport that combines soccer and golf.
 Footgolf is played on 9 holes at the Rundle Golf Course.
 Each child gets a soccer ball and then kicks the ball down the course to finish by sinking the ball into an enlarged cup at the end of the hole.
 It provides a fun and active birthday option for older kids, especially those that love soccer!

 Footgolf Birthday Party Information and Costs